kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

  - It was an *excellent* pairing session.
 I felt like understood things a lot more clearly, and it was a good pace for me, and very conversational.
 I really enjoyed it!
 And we got a fair amount done.
+ - And oh snap, I used my first ```fold``` in production code.
+Wut?
+ - So the slider drags, is constrained by the size of the slider box, is also thinner so it looks more like a slider, has snap points for integers 1 through 4 (the actual distance is 0 through 5) and the components work correctly together.
+They also drag over until you release the mouse button (so basically the logic for the dragging works as expected).
+   The ```fence``` constraint was also added so the slider can't move below 0 or above 5 ie outside of the slider box and value constraints.
+ - I'm having a weird ```Exception Handling JS``` bug on my build that shows up shortly after my code compiles locally in the browser, but the build still runs.
+So that's still a bit of a mystery.
+But everything else works.
+So I filed a bug for that one issue.

 ## Over the weekend
  - I am tasked with looking at the Elm debugger, so I'll be building a version of that and going to see how it works, and breaking that down.
 We'll be trying to implement a similar